Can I Get Chest Pain From Anxiety?

 Long-term work with a therapist

-One of the most effective and long-lasting ways to treat an anxiety disorder is to work with a therapist.
+One of the most effective and long-lasting ways to treat an anxiety or panic disorder is to work with a therapist.
 While this may not be the fastest or easiest route, it is a treatment option that has shown remarkable results for many patients.
-This can help to reduce anxiety in your life in general.
+This can help to reduce anxiety chest pain and anxiety in your life in general.

 While there are different methods for diving into an anxiety disorder, most therapists will take the time to talk through your experiences before coming up with a treatment plan.
 They can then encourage and help you explore the triggers and situations that often lead you to develop anxiety.
 Over time, anxiety may become less and less of a problem as you make progress in overcoming it.